-Once I had booked my $299 roundtrip flight to Barcelona (from LAX), I knew there was one place I had to go: Montserrat!
+Once I had booked my $299 roundtrip flight to Barcelona (from LAX), I knew there was one place I had to see: I wanted to visit Montserrat!
 I am elated that I saw it via the Castlexperience Full Day Montserrat, Food and Wine Tour.
 I would have missed so much if I had gone on my own.

 As an Amazon Associate I earn from qualifying purchases.